-ISBA operates a web based Find-A- Lawyer service that members of the public can look up on the Website for assistance in finding a lawyer.
-This service usually recommends lawyers in the caller’s geographical area who are experienced in handling cases like the caller’s.
-The Website address for the service is www.iowafindalawyer.com.
+ISBA operates a web-based Find-A-Lawyer service that members of the public can look up on the website for assistance in finding a lawyer.
+This service usually recommends lawyers in the users geographical area who are experienced in handling cases the user is involved in.
+The website address for the service is www.iowafindalawyer.com.

 Rules Regulating Lawyer Advertising

 A bar association task force on advertising worked for two years studying the rules governing lawyer advertising in Iowa, and developed a compromise solution designed to enable lawyers to more freely advise the public of the services they offer while at the same time protecting the public from lawyer ads based on emotional appeal, unverifiable claims, or self-laudatory statements.
 The recommendations of the task force were forwarded to the Iowa Supreme Court and formed the basis for the Court’s August 2001 notice regarding modifications of the advertising rules.